- What is AWS Aurora?

 5. AWS Aurora vs. Oracle: Backup

 Automated backups in Aurora are saved in Amazon S3, which offers impressive durability.
-The backups on Aurora are automated, incremental, continuous, and have no effect on the performance of the database.
+The backups on Aurora are automated, incremental, and continuous, and have no effect on the performance of the database.
 This also means that you won’t have to take continuous screenshots to improve the restore times.

 On the other hand, Oracle automatically offers a complete daily screenshot of your data during the backup times set by you.
 It also records all the transaction logs.